hcrypt-project/libScarab/README.md

 To get started quickly, do the following:

-1. Install Ubuntu 12.04 32 bit on a clean box, just to have a common ground (it should come with the default installation but make sure that gcc is installed)
+1: Install Ubuntu 12.04 32 bit on a clean box, just to have a common ground (it should come with the default installation but make sure that gcc is installed)

-2. Download libScarab-1.0.0.zip, gmp-5.1.1.tar.lz, flint-1.6.tgz, mpir-2.6.0.tar.bz2, mpfr-3.1.1.tar.bz2 from hcrypt.com and the linked web pages
+2: Download libScarab-1.0.0.zip, gmp-5.1.1.tar.lz, flint-1.6.tgz, mpir-2.6.0.tar.bz2, mpfr-3.1.1.tar.bz2 from hcrypt.com and the linked web pages

-3. Install m4 (sudo apt-get install m4) and lzip (sudo apt-get install lzip)
+3: Install m4 and lzip

+3.1. sudo apt-get install m4

+3.2. sudo apt-get install lzip

-4. Install gmp
+4: Install gmp

 4.1. lzip -d gmp-5.1.1.tar.lz